jeremyhamley/sql-challenge/README.md

 ## SQL Queries

 This section uses SQL to query the database.
-The queries are saved in this repo in the file:   employee_quiries
+The queries are saved in this repo in the file:   employee_queries

 SQL queries include: